Spatial discretization

 In patch-based AMR there are only a few fundamental requirements on how such grids are constructed.

-For example, a refined grid level must exist completely within the bounds of it’s parent level.
+For example, a refined grid level must exist completely within its parent (i.e., coarser) grid.

 In other words, grid levels \(l-1\) and \(l+1\) are spatially separated by a non-zero number of grid cells on level \(l\).